The 12 Hallmarks of Aging in Dogs, Explained

 A Calm, Long-term Approach to Cellular Resilience in Dogs

-The most grounded approach is simple: choose a high-quality diet, keep your veterinarian in the loop, and use supplements to support the whole system rather than chasing a single “detox” lever.
-If you want natural cellular detoxification for dogs, prioritize gentle, well-formulated products that respect long-term use and real-world routines.
+The grounded approach is simple: feed a high-quality diet, keep your veterinarian in the loop, and use supplements to support the whole system rather than chasing a single "detox" lever.
+For everyday support, prioritize gentle, well-formulated products built for long-term use, not a harsh cleanse.

 “System-level support matters most when aging narrows the margin for stress.”